Identification and acceptation of macroscopic magnetism energy levels results in better understanding of the linkages between the traditional theory with quantum electrodynamics and revelation of the limited validity of the Faraday's Law: Author contributions statement

 \section{Author contributions statement}

 P.I. designed the study, performed the experiment, analysis and wrote the paper.
-I.V. performed a complete translation from the perspective of an electrical engineer.
-M.I. performed a final proof reading work and an English translation from the perspective of mathematics.
-All authors reviewed the manuscript.
+M.I. performed the final proofreading and an English translation from the perspective of mathematics.
+Both authors reviewed the manuscript.